Medication

 Tourette's syndrome

-Neuroleptics, also called antipsychotics, are the main medicines for tics.
+Neuroleptics, also called antipsychotics, are the primary medicines used to treat tics.

 Neuroleptics, also known as antipsychotics, are commonly prescribed medications for managing tics.
 Some examples of these medications are risperidone, pimozide, and aripiprazole.
 In addition to neuroleptics, there are various other medications that can help reduce tics and address related conditions.
 These may include clonidine, tetrabenazine, and botulinum toxin injections.
 If you would like more information about these treatment options, we recommend speaking with your GP.